 SIMPOL also has a few useful tricks available to it.
 Each edit control can have an associated drop down list that is activated by the user typing a specific number of characters, similar to the drop down lists that appear in modern browsers.
 Every control can have a tool tip.
 Images can be automatically retrieved from various sources, such as URLs.
 There are also some additional controls that Superbase did not have, such as arcs, triangles, scroll bars, a grid and a data-aware grid.

 Once we had converted all the forms, we still needed to clean them up, but that can come later.
-First we wanted to just see them come up in the application framework, so in the next step, we made a copy of the canadian pharmacy king reviews to use as a starting point.
+First we wanted to just see them come up in the application framework, so in the next step, we made a copy of the Address Book sample to use as a starting point.

 Creating the Main Project